bglezseoane/gitcher/INSTALL.md

 # Installation guide

-This software is available for Unix like systems.
+This software is available for Unix-like systems (Linux and MacOS).

-## Homebrew
+## Homebrew (recommended for MacOS)

 You can use Homebrew to install this program via my tap repository: